Karri-Tirumala-Venkatesh/Ask_SEBI_First/README.md

 # 🌐 FINTERNET

-> 🚀 *Intelligent API for Natural Language Processing of Unstructured Financial Data*

 ## 📋 About the Project

 Application Programming Interface (API), which can make use of large system modules, to process Natural Language queries, to recursively retrieve relevant information from large unstructured data.